NicholasHeinchon/EncryptionChecker/README.md

 Both scripts detect encryption differently:

-BitLocker Status Checker: Directly queries Windows system properties (System.Volume.BitLockerProtection) to report the BitLocker status on all drives.
+BitLocker Checker: Directly queries Windows system properties (System.Volume.BitLockerProtection) to report the BitLocker status on all drives.

 Extended Encryption Checker: First identifies the operating system:
 Then try's the built in BitLocker cmdlet (Get-BitLockerVolume).
 If unavailable, it parses plaintext output from the manage-bde -status command to look through encryption details.